Article I. Membership

 - Individual Membership: By a single person.

-- Student membership: A student member is defined as a person who is a full time student in a higher academic institution (above high school level).
-Persons with full time jobs shall not be considered full time students.
+- Student membership: A student member is defined as a person who is a full-time student in a higher academic institution (above the high school level).
+Persons with full-time jobs shall not be considered full-time students.

 - Special membership: Special Membership classes shall be conferred to persons who provide outstanding services or financial support to ATA:

 - Lifetime Member: Any ATA-Houston Member whose total lifetime contributions to ATA-Houston exceed $10,000 shall become a Lifetime Member of ATA-Houston.
-These individuals shall retain their membership for ATA-Houston for duration of lifetime of named individual.
+These individuals shall retain their membership for ATA-Houston for the duration of the lifetime of the named individual.

-- Founding Member: Any ATA-Houston member who makes a contribution to ATAHouston of at least “24 times the A$M (example – if membership is $50, amount =$1200) over a single calendar year shall receive the designation of Founding Member.
-The designation shall be valid for duration of five years, and shall expire upon the completion of the fifth year.
+- Founding Member: Any ATA-Houston member who makes a contribution to ATA-Houston of at least “24 times the A$M (example – if membership is $50, amount =$1200) over a single calendar year shall receive the designation of Founding Member.
+The designation shall be valid for a duration of five years and shall expire upon the completion of the fifth year.

-Note 1: Special memberships are only applicable to the named individual(s) and is not transferrable, including to surviving family members.
+Note 1: Special memberships are only applicable to the named individual(s) and are not transferrable, including to surviving family members.